 Treefort music festival was the first year we were fully functional as a radio station.
-Tropico hosted 15 different bands/artists at our studio for interviews & live performances.
+Tropico hosted 15 different bands/artists at our studio for interviews and live performances.
 Some of the groups included Boot Juice, Rudy Love, Oble Reed, and Vox Rea.
 They talked about their careers, musical progressions, and ambitions.

 K-schef hosted author/musician Nabil Ayers, touring the US currently for his new book “My Life in the Sunshine”.
 The book details his experience growing up as the son of musician Roy Ayers, but having almost no involvement in each other’s lives.

 We continued the tradition of combining art with music, and recruited 7 local artists to display their work at the Basque Center during the music.
-In addition, the show featured Lupita Garcia & Maria Ayala doing a live painting exhibit.
+In addition, the show featured Lupita Garcia and Maria Ayala doing a live painting exhibit.